TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (live update)
         default: 100

-    zfs_storage_pool_name:

-        This defines which ZFS pool the VM's zone dataset will be created in For OS VMs, this dataset is where all the data in the zone will live.
-        For KVM VMs, this is only used by the zone shell that the VM runs in.

-        type: string (zpool name)
-        vmtype: OS,KVM
-        listable: yes
-        create: yes
-        update: no
-        default: zones

     zone_state:

         This property will show up when fetching a VMs JSON.  this shows the